gvwilson/thirdbit/src/fiction/in-heck/index.md

 Maddy rounded on him ten steps and a corner later.
-"Well *that* went well," she said, her voice full of vinegar.
+"Well *that* went well," she said, her voice full of acid.

 Gumption sighed.
 "You know how she is."